 Fall and spring students must have completed at least 3 semesters of college level Chinese to participate in the internship.
 Although no prior study of Chinese is required for summer internships, students’ Chinese language proficiency may affect their internship placements.
 Students apply for the internship course when completing the Course Selection Form.

-For more information, see the Beijing Internship Guidelines.
+For more information, see the Beijing Internship Handbook.

 A new, exciting addition to the Beijing curriculum beginning in Spring 2014 is the option to make a short documentary film in lieu of an internship or second elective.
 This option requires a specific academic focus and is conducted under the supervision of a faculty member who is also a film scholar and professional in the field.
 It is expected that students will take at least one elective relevant to the topic they plan to explore.

 The documentary film option allows students to conduct and present research through a visual rather than written medium.
 Working closely with a faculty member and, where necessary, an additional academic subject area expert, Alliance students are trained in the art and technique of documentary filmmaking.
 Introductory classes during the semester provide students with a basic foundation in the theory and history of documentary film, as well as teach them to develop critical skills in documentary film language, camera technique, and the craft of post-production.
 These sessions, complemented by various field exercises during the term, equip students with the skills need to produce a short film on their selected subject area.
 For all majors; no film background is required; students must provide their own digital video cameras.